Space elevator: Climbers

 As a payload is lifted up a space elevator, it would gain not only altitude, but horizontal speed (angular momentum) as well.
 The angular momentum is taken from the Earth's rotation.
 As the climber ascends, it is initially moving slower than each successive part of cable it is moving on to.
 This is the Coriolis force: the climber "drags" (westward) on the cable, as it climbs, and slightly decreases the Earth's rotation speed.
 The opposite process would occur for descending payloads: the cable is tilted eastward, thus slightly increasing Earth's rotation speed.

 The overall effect of the centrifugal force acting on the cable would cause it to constantly try to return to the energetically favorable vertical orientation, so after an object has been lifted on the cable, the counterweight would swing back toward the vertical, a bit like a pendulum.
 Space elevators and their loads would be designed so that the center of mass is always well-enough above the level of geostationary orbit to hold up the whole system.
 Lift and descent operations would need to be carefully planned so as to keep the pendulum-like motion of the counterweight around the tether point under control.

 Climber speed would be limited by the Coriolis force, available power, and by the need to ensure the climber's accelerating force does not break the cable.
 Climbers would also need to maintain a minimum average speed in order to move material up and down economically and expeditiously.
 At the speed of a very fast car or train of 300 km/h it will take about 5 days to climb to geosynchronous orbit.

 Powering climbers

 Both power and energy are significant issues for climbers – the climbers would need to gain a large amount of potential energy as quickly as possible to clear the cable for the next payload.

-Various methods have been proposed to get that energy to the climber:
+Various methods have been proposed to provide energy to the climber: